The liability of a personal representative, executor or administrator

-The PR conducts the administartion of the estate.
-They call in the assets, pays all debts and distribute the net estate to the beneficiaries named in the will or in accordance with the intestacy rules.
+The personal representative conducts the administration of the estate.
+They call in the assets, pay all debts and distribute the net estate to the beneficiaries named in the will or in accordance with the intestacy rules.

-Can a PR be held liable to creditors and beneficiaries of the deceased’s estate?
+Can an personal representative be held liable to creditors and beneficiaries of the estate?

 Yes.
 If a PR breaches their duties of office then they may be held liable to the creditors of the deceased for any loss suffered by them.
 A PR is can incur personal liability from the moment they start dealing with the affairs of the deceased.

-Can a PR be held liable for breach of duty to administer the deceased’s estate if the estate is insolvent?
+Can a personal representative be held liable for breach of duty to administer an insolvent estate?

-Can a PR be held liable for the actions of a co-representative?
+Can a personal representative be held liable for the actions of another PR?